levuvietphong/pyTCR/joss/paper.md

 # Examples

 `pyTCR` generates and provides access to a large set of synthetic rainfall events based on TC tracks.
-To demonstrate its use, the repository includes downscaled TC datasets for the North Atlantic Ocean, derived from 26 CMIP6 models (historical and ssp585 experiments) and ERA5 reanalysis data [@Hersbach:2020] using the model developed by @Lin:2023.
+To demonstrate its use, the repository includes downscaled TC datasets for the North Atlantic Ocean (NAO), derived from 26 CMIP6 models (historical and ssp585 experiments) and ERA5 reanalysis data [@Hersbach:2020] using the model developed by @Lin:2023.
 These datasets, stored in the Texas Advanced Computing Center (TACC) Corral storage [@CorralTACCHPC], provide TC track and intensity information required as inputs for `pyTCR`.
 For downscaling TCs in other ocean basins, users are referred to @Lin:2023 for further details.
 We note that `pyTCR` is not restricted to this datasets and can seamlessly integrate outputs from any other TC downscaling model.

 To help users get started, we provide six example `Jupyter` notebooks.